Weber State University Scholarships 2026–2027 | Automatic, Competitive & Hidden Awards

 Can I stack these scholarships with WUE?

-No — nonresident academic scholarships cannot be combined with the Western Undergraduate Exchange.
-Students receive whichever tuition benefit is most advantageous.
+No — you cannot combine nonresident academic scholarships with the Western Undergraduate Exchange.
+Students get whichever benefit is largest.

 🏆 Competitive Scholarships